-6.3 Speed of repair and maintenance
+6.3 Repair and maintenance

-Dependability is not only a matter of reliability but also involves the reaction to problems; if the processing time of service and repairs is short, this contributes to the dependability.
+Dependability is not only a matter of reliability, but also involves the reaction to problems; if the processing time of service and repairs is short, this contributes to the dependability.

 Hukseflux pyranometers are designed to allow easy maintenance and repair.
 The main maintenance actions are: